 Recently, Netflix released Enola Holmes, an adaptation of Nancy Springer’s The Enola Holmes Mysteries book series, starring Stranger Things’ Millie Bobby Brown.
 Director Harry Bradbeer’s film is getting positive reviews, including a 92% critic rating and 82% audience score on Rotten Tomatoes and a 66 on Metacritic.
 With a strong audience and critical response and an entire series of books just waiting to be adapted, it’s no surprise that both Millie Bobby Brown Brown and Harry Bradbeer are already discussing making Enola Holmes 2.

-So with Enola Holmes out, let’s take a look at if Enola Holmes 2 could potentially happen.
+So with Enola Holmes out, let’s take a look at what we might expect from Enola Holmes 2.

 The streaming service took to Twitter to announce their plans to continue on with Enola Holmes 2.

 Will Millie Bobby Brown be back in the starring role?
 Yes, the actress confirmed that she is excited to continue her journey as Enola Holmes for the sequel.

 Henry Cavill has also been confirmed to be returning as Sherlock Holmes.
 It’s been rumored that he may play a more major role in the Netflix sequel.

 Also of note, the writer and director for the first movie, Harry Bradbeer, is coming back.
 So we will be getting an Enola Holmes 2 that feels like a natural continuation of the first one, with the same minds behind the wheel.

 Early Talk For The Sequel

 Currently, What’s On Netflix claims they’ve seen documentation that Enola Holmes is on the way.
 They also say that Millie Boby Brown and Henry Cavill are coming back, though they don’t know about anyone else yet.
 Meanwhile, the streaming service itself has yet to confirm.